 Once a player has finished their turn, they draw a new movement card and possibly some fortune cards (depending on the movement card played).
 The next player then takes their turn.

 After a player has bought their victory card, the round is finished out.
 At that point, the player that bought their victory card is the winner.
 If more than one player was able to buy their card that round, the player with the most doubloons is the winner.

 Overall I found Black Fleet to be a fun adventure on the high seas.
-The game play in isn’t deep by any stretch, but it does dump a healthily does of player interaction on you, which I enjoy.
+The game play isn’t deep by any stretch, but it does dump a healthy dose of player interaction on you, which I enjoy.
 Black Fleet is not a game where you can just sail from port to port and keep your head down.
-You will get robbed, you will get sunk and for that most part, there won’t be any hurt feelings with that.
+You will get robbed, you will get sunk and for the most part, there won’t be any hurt feelings with that.

 Being such a family friendly game, it shouldn’t come as huge surprise that Black Fleet tosses in a healthy dose of luck with its game mechanics.
 The movement cards, and sometimes fortune cards, can make a big difference in what players do on their turn.
 Some turns you might really want to move that yellow navy ship, only to have a hand full of cards that restrict you to the purple.
 I’ve seen one game end where a player was literally one spot away from a port that would have given them the win, but both their movement cards in their hand just didn’t have enough.